• Skip to primary navigation

 How green is your valley?
 Mont-Tremblant in summer.
 Photo credit: Judy Antell

-Canada is a great ‘starter’ foreign country if you want to expose your family to international travel.
-It is close enough for many in North America to drive to for a weekend getaway, and a short flight from my home in New York City. [though Air Canada somehow stretched both legs of our trip into day long misery].
+I think of Canada as a great ‘starter’ foreign country where you can expose your family to international travel.
+It is close enough for many in North America to drive to for a weekend getaway, and a short flight from my home in New York City. [though Air Canada somehow stretched both legs of our trip into epic day-long misery].
 In winter, you can fly into Mont-Tremblant, but in summer, the drive from Montreal is about 90 minutes.

 While we concentrated on outdoor activities, there are also plenty of indoor things to do in Mont-Tremblant in summer.
 So get that passport and head north, eh?

-Below, find my list of the best things to do in Mont Tremblant in summer.
+Below, find my list of the best things to do in Mont Tremblant in the summer.

 Wide paver streets with people in Mont-Tremblant pedestrian village, a fun thing to do